TvoozMagnificent/mandrillpp/README.md

 We also support multi-dimensional array references.
 For instance, if we have `a = 1; b = 2; `, then `x @a @3 @b @(a+b)` would reference the variable `x.1.3.2.3`. `read`, `write`, `get`, and `put` can be used as array references.

-Variable names, if needed, are calculated after the expression on the right is evaluated.
+Variable names, if needed, are calculated before the expression on the right is evaluated.
 For instance, when executing

 ```
 read @read @read = read @read;